felix-e-h-p/felix-e-h-p/README.md

 I’m Felix, a Machine Learning Engineer based in the UK

-I’m looking to collaborate on any project relating to Computer Vision
+I’m looking to collaborate on any project relating to Computer Vision or Deep Learning in a general sense

 Reach me on: peretz.fe@gmail.com